cfpb/design-system/docs/components/buttons.md

           <button class="a-btn active" title="Active state">Active state</button>
         variation_description: >-
           Use primary buttons for actions that go to the next step.
+Avoid using multiple primary buttons on a single page; there can be multiple secondary buttons per page.

           The Primary button is an atom in our atomic design standards.
 You can apply the `a-btn` class to a link, button and submit input field to receive the atomic button styles.